Canada at the Pan American Games

 Canada has competed at every edition of the Pan American Games since the second edition of the multi-sport event in 1955.
 As of the last Pan American Games in 2019, Canada is third on the all time medals list, only behind the United States and Cuba.
 Canada is also one of nine countries to have competed at the only Winter Pan American Games, and only of one two (the other being the United States) to win a medal at the games.

-Medal count
+Hosted Games

+Canada has hosted the Pan American Games on three occasions: